[Video] The Biggest Checkout Design Mistakes and Quick Fixes

 A big barrier to a smooth checkout is displaying additional and hidden costs at the last stage of the purchase funnel.
 Offering free shipping makes sure there are no additional costs that come up before purchase.
 A good practice is to be upfront with all costs at the first step of checkout.

 Page load times play a very important role in converting browsers to shoppers.
 If your site has pages that take time to load, a user will exit your website and look for alternatives that work better.
-Make sure you optimize your site so that it performs as expected.
+Make sure you optimize your site so that you can give shoppers the fastest checkout possible.